sdam-au/LAGT/README.md

 ### Software
 1. Python 3
-2. Jupyter Lab (Jupyter notebooks files)
+2. Jupyter Lab/Hub/Notebooks (Jupyter notebooks files)
 3. Sciencedata.dk web interface

 ### Registered account
-1. Google account - to work with metadata
+1. Google account (to work with metadata, not necessary)
 2. Github account (to extract the raw data straightforward from Github)
-3. Sciencedata.dk account (to work with preprocessed data to which point the script.
+3. Sciencedata.dk account (to work with preprocessed data to which point the script, not necessary).